haroldthimbleby/improving-science/README.md

 * `make mathematica`

-    Curiously, Mathematica notebooks can't be run in a shell script (so make can't help much), but this make option will open all the Mathematica notebooks, though it won't run them automatically for you.
-Sigh.
+    Run *Mathematica* to generate or update all mathematica-generated data files and variables.

+* `make mathematica-open`

+    Open each of the *Mathematica* notebooks separately, so you can use and run them interactively.

 * `make one-file`

-    Make a single PDF file paper-seb.pdf (i.e., paper + appendix) all in one.
+    Make a single PDF file paper-seb.pdf (i.e., paper + supplementary material) all in one.

 * `make pdf`